TENSILE: A Tensor granularity dynamic GPU memory scheduling method toward multiple dynamic workloads system: Experiments

 \subsection{Influence of Batch Size}

-We also analyzed the batch size's influence on our method by running those five workloads respectively with batch sizes 2,4,8,16 and 32(which is the biggest batch size that the RTX2080Ti can adapt with).
-The results are shown in \autoref{fig:Batch size's influence}, the missing data point in InceptionV4 and DenseNet is due to the GPU we used can not train these net with that batch size.
+We also analyzed the batch size's influence on our method by running those five workloads, respectively, with batch sizes 4, 8, 16, 32, and 64.
+The results are shown in \autoref{fig:Batch size's influence}.

-In general, the TENSILE can save more GPU memory with less extra overhead when the batch size increases.
-This fact can also be observed from the third subfigure of CBR.
-This result proves that TENSILE is more effective to schedule the interim results than the parameters since the former is the only one that is influenced by the batch size.
-And the results of DenseNet is a particular case, which has so many interim results that its CBR stays the same level with the increasing of batch size.
+The MSR increases with the batch size for all workloads, and so does their CBR in general.
+This result shows that the TENSILE can save more GPU memory with less overhead when the batch size increases.
+This result proves that TENSILE is more effective in scheduling the interim results than the parameters since the former is the only one influenced by the batch size.
+The DenseNet with batch size 32 and 64 is an exception.
+We believe it is because there are too many tensors to swap.
+And when the batch size increases, the swap events can more easily conflict with each other.
+And for VGG-16, it is the only workload whose EOR drops with the increase in batch size.
+This is because that VGG-16 has a wide MLP layer that outputs a huge tensor.
+This tensor's computation cost increases faster than its scheduling cost, so the EOR gets lower.